tuff-30-minute-ppc-audit

 Triple Check Conversion Tracking

-Last but not least in the PPC audit, are you tracking conversions properly?
-Neglecting to track conversions is a massive PPC mistake.
+Last, but certainly not least in the PPC audit, are conversions.
+Are you tracking conversions properly?
+This is a question you should ask yourself frequently.
+Ensuring the accuracy of conversion tracking is paramount to achieving your business goals.
+Neglecting to track conversions is a massive Google Ads mistake.

 Without conversion data, it’s impossible to understand what’s working and what’s not.
 Here are some common conversion errors that you can watch out for: